 Students' hours are recorded on a time clock each day.
 It is the responsibility of students to use the time clock correctly.
 Failure to clock in or out may result in the loss of clock hours.
 To receive full credit, a student must clock IN when beginning their day and clock OUT when ending their day.
 Students must clock OUT when beginning their scheduled lunch break (full-time day students only) and must clock back IN when their scheduled lunch break ends.
 All students must be off the clock when leaving the building for any reason.
-Students, regardless of enrolled course or schedule, may not clock more than their scheduled hours on any given scheduled course day, with the exception of approved field trips, unless prior approval is given by the School Director or designate.
+Students, regardless of enrolled course or schedule, may not clock more than their scheduled hours on any given scheduled course day, except for approved field trips, unless prior approval is given by the School Director or designate.

-Students must be engaged in a learning activity at all times while earning clock hours.
+Students must be always engaged in a learning activity while earning clock hours.
 Students not engaged in a learning activity or students that are on break or at lunch must be clocked out.
 Any student found to be not engaging in a learning activity, in the break room or outside the facility while clocked-in or in violation of any part of 16 Texas Administrative Code, Chapter 83.72(i) (1-4), as posted at each time clock, may be subject to corrective action up to and including immediate dismissal from Ogle School.

 Instructors and/or the School Director (or designate) will communicate daily with students in areas of attendance and dependability.
 At a minimum, students will be notified of their earned clock hours each month.
-If students have questions about total time, they should speak with the Student Service Coordinator.
+If students have questions about total time, they can consult their time tracking app or submit a ticket via the Student Assistance Manager ("SAM".